buildingblocs/2019/pre-event/bbq/index.md

 Our BBQ event will take place at

-- Fraser Residence
+- Fraser Residence,
-2 Mount Elizabeth Link
+2 Mount Elizabeth Link,
 S227973

 (1 min from Orchard Paragon/Apple Store/Takashimaya)